 So now you’ve popped the question and you either got a yes, a no, or an “okay, I’ll see what I can do.”
 This is where you need to follow-up with your manager, because it isn’t over yet.
 If you’ve received a yes, make sure you understand the how long it will take to get approval and how much you’ll end up getting; there are usually no guarantees so have an open discussion about the process.
 If you’ve received a no, you need to find out why and find out if there is anything you can do to work towards getting one in the future.
 If it’s because of low performance—even if you think otherwise—you need to work on the perception that your manager has of you.
 If it’s because of company finances, figure out if there’s another route, such as a promotion, moving to another department, or providing some other cost-savings for the company.

-Fred had asked a few co-workers what he should do about his raise.
+Ben had asked a few co-workers what he should do about his raise.
 One of them gave him advice saying, “my philosophy is that raises come from hard work alone, so you’ll be recognized eventually, just wait.”
-Fred waited, and waited, and waited, but nothing happened.
+Ben waited, and waited, and waited, but nothing happened.
 He became so frustrated one morning that he scheduled time with his manager to talk about his financial situation.
-“Why didn’t you bring this up to me before, Fred?” asked his manager in surprise.
+“Why didn’t you bring this up to me before, Ben?” asked his manager in surprise.
 “Let me see what I can do, next time don’t wait so long.”

 Credit: Feature image by Freepik